HarshSharma20503/HarshSharma20503/README.md

 ### Glad to see you here!
 🚀 Aspiring Software Developer (SDE) currently in final year pursuing a B.Tech in Computer Science and Engineering.
 Grateful for the journey of learning and excited about the opportunities ahead in the world of software development.

-💻 My project experience spans a tech stack that includes React JS, Next JS, Firebase, and Android Development in JAVA.
-These experiences have honed my skills in creating web and mobile applications that are both functional and user-friendly.

-</> On the competitive programming front, I've achieved decent and high ratings on platforms like Codeforces and LeetCode.
-The thrill of problem-solving and the competitive drive to improve constantly fuel my passion for coding.

-📚 Always eager to learn and explore new horizons, I am looking for opportunities that challenge my technical prowess and inspire continuous growth.
+📚 Always eager to learn and explore new horizons, I seek opportunities that challenge my technical prowess and inspire continuous growth.

 Let's connect and build something great together! 💡✨
 <br/>